Donating brain, spinal cord tissue, pituitary and cerebrospinal fluid for research

 The pituitary is a small gland attached to the base of the brain.
 It produces hormones which regulate other hormone producing glands in the body controlling growth and many other processes.
 Pituitary tissue is needed within diagnostic clinical laboratories as well as for research.
 The pituitary gland is easily removed during brain donation.

-Does the CBB need to know any medical or personal details
+Does the CBB need to know any medical or personal details?

-Yes if possible.
-Having access to information about each donor’s medical history means that researchers can match up specific symptoms with the changes they find in the tissues.
 When someone registers with the CBB we ask permission to access medical records and also that a questionnaire is completed about symptoms, lifestyle and medication every five years by the donor, the Nominated Individual (NI) or Person in a Qualifying Relationship (PQR).

 This information is kept strictly confidential and only provided to researchers in an anonymised form.